Dear Parents,

 Phonics - This is a visual skill.
 This is the ability to attach sounds to written symbols.
 For example, not only can a child hear /b/ at the beginning of bat, he or she can also recognize or write the letter Bb.

-DIBELS - This is a state mandated test that is given in grades K - 2.
-It stands for Dynamic Indicators of Basic Early Literacy Skills.
-In kindergarten it assesses fluency of phonemic awareness and phonics skills.
-The four subtests given are: Initial Sound Fluency, Phoneme Segmentation Fluency, Letter Naming Fluency and Nonsense Word Fluency.
+iReady - This is a state mandated test that is given in grades K - 2.
+In kindergarten, it assesses reading and math skills.
+Literacy tasks are part of this reading assessment.
+Additionally, it looks further at the areas of Object Naming Fluency, Phoneme Segmentation Fluency, Letter Naming Fluency and Nonsense Word Fluency.

 *We will continue to add assessment terms throughout the year.
-If you ever have a question regarding your chid's assessment information, please feel free to contact your child's teacher.
+If you ever have a question regarding your child's assessment information, please feel free to contact your child's teacher.